What are some good drills for practicing speed control?

 Many people suggest hitting the CB up and down the table different distances to practice speed control (e.g., see the speed control drill), but this is really good only for judging speed with hitting the CB up and down the table (e.g., with a lag shot or long kick shots).
 To master the speed control required in most game situations, it helps to specifically practice speed control pocketing balls with different types of shots and over a range of cut angles.

 Target practice drills are very helpful for developing CB speed and position control.
-Drills F2-F5 and F8 in Exam I, and S5 in Exam II of the Billiard University (BU) Playing-Ability Exams are also very useful for practicing speed control with a wide variety of shot types.
+Drills F2-F5 and F8 in Exam I, and S5 in Exam II of the Billiard University (BU) Playing-Ability Exams are also very useful for practicing speed control with a wide variety of shot types, as demonstrated in the following video:

 from Bob Jewett (in AZB post):